Original article: Pure CSS to achieve a cool input box effect

 |

-elements.
+This attribute can be used on input and select elements.
 Its attribute value needs to be filled in with a regular expression.
-If the content of the input box does not match the regular expression, it can be selected by the :invalid
+If the content of the input box does not match the regular expression, it can be selected by the :invalid pseudo-class, otherwise it will be selected by :valid.
+For example:

 This input box can only enter six digits, otherwise the background color will be red warning.